 Students should consult the Office of Global Education's website for a list of GU-approved summer programs.
 In the case of students studying on unapproved programs during the summer, students’ applications are not evaluated by OGE or endorsed by Georgetown.
 Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for summer coursework taken overseas.

 In most cases, grades earned overseas will not be computed in the cumulative Quality Point Index (QPI).
-Exceptions are grades earned on Georgetown’s Living and Learning Programs, including on Georgetown-administered summer programs abroad, and for coursework taken at SFS-Qatar; these are included in the QPI.
+Exceptions include all coursework taken at Georgetown's Villa Le Balze or GU-Qatar, as well as all Georgetown faculty-led programs in the summer term.
+These grades are included in the QPI.

-Work completed on semester study abroad will not count toward fulfilling the academic residency requirement unless completed at one of Georgetown’s Global Living and Learning Communities or at SFS-Qatar.
+Coursework completed during a semester study abroad program will not count toward fulfilling the academic residency requirement unless completed at Georgetown's Villa Le Balze or GU-Qatar.
 These programs count toward academic residency requirements.